Update - November 2020

 The upgrade of Mair Street will greatly improve the way you move through this busy and fast-growing area by creating more reliable journeys and improving safety for road users.

 A total of 22 new trees will be planted in Mair Street, between Humffray Street and Princes Street as part of the upgrade of this section.
-The trees will be a combination of London Plane trees and Chinese elms, and are scheduled to be planted in early 2020.
+The trees will be a combination of London Plane trees and Chinese elms, and are scheduled to be planted in coming months.

 Improving traffic flow

-To improve safety and accommodate for the new traffic lanes, we’ll need to convert some of the angle parking to parallel parking.
+To improve safety and accommodate for the new traffic lanes, we have converted some of the angle parking to parallel parking.

 RRV has worked with Mair Street businesses and City of Ballarat to refine the original design which detailed the loss of 63 car parks.
 Changes to that original design have included adding formalised parking in Davies St North as well as reducing the loss of parking along Peel Street.
 We have also consolidated loading zones where they are being underutilised.